Skin Care as Self Care: Safe DIY Ways to Pamper Yourself

 RATHER: Oil massage

 A better way to prep your skin for a face mask is to gently massage with a carrier oil (my favourite is Jojoba).
 This will work to dissolve and dislodge sebaceous filaments that make your pores seem larger and darker.
-A gentle massage is super relaxing and will get your blood flowing!
-It’s a way better use of that 5 minutes!
+A gentle massage is super relaxing and will get your blood flowing, which is a way better use of that 5 minutes!

 DON’T: Scrub with salt, baking soda or sugar